-Joining the Commodores in 2019, Chelsea Bailey enters her second season as assistant coach of the Vanderbilt swimming team.
+Joining the Commodores in 2019, Chelsea Bailey enters her third season as assistant coach of the Vanderbilt swimming team.

-In her first season, Bailey helped lead the Dores to a 6-6 overall record defeating Campbell, Little Rock, Marshall, Milwaukee, North Florida and Ouachita Baptist.
+Bailey helped the Commodores navigate the pandemic season while still excelling and improving in the pool with numerous personal bests throughout a shortened 2020-21 campaign.
+In her first season, she helped lead the Dores to a 6-6 overall record defeating Campbell, Little Rock, Marshall, Milwaukee, North Florida and Ouachita Baptist.
 At the mid-season TYR ’85 Invite, several swimmers earned podium finishes and notched both personal and season best times to finish third.
 At the 2020 SEC Championships, the Commodores tabbed 14 personal records and a new school record in the 100-yard breaststroke to conclude the season.